MandalorianY/tp/data-engineering/tp-kafka-api/README.md

 ##### Question 1
 * [ ] What happens if your consumer crash while processing data ?
 What is the "at most once" / "at least once" / "exactly once" semantics ?
 [Help](https://www.conduktor.io/kafka/complete-kafka-consumer-with-java#Automatic-Offset-Committing-Strategy-1)

+If the consumer crash while processing data, data loss or duplication depend on the offset management strategy :

+When a Kafka consumer crashes while processing data, the behavior and the possibility of data loss or duplication depend on the offset management strategy employed by the consumer.
+Kafka offers three main offset management semantics:

+###### At Most Once (No Guarantees):

+In this semantics, the consumer does not commit offsets at all or commits them immediately after receiving a message.
+If the consumer crashes before processing a message, the message may be lost because the offset is not committed.
+If the consumer crashes after processing a message but before committing the offset, the same message may be processed again when the consumer restarts, potentially causing duplicates.

+This semantics prioritizes low latency and does not guarantee that every message will be processed or that duplicates will be avoided.

+###### At Least Once (Guaranteed Delivery):

+In this semantics, the consumer commits offsets only after successfully processing a message.
+If the consumer crashes after processing a message but before committing the offset, the same message will be processed again when the consumer restarts, ensuring that no message is lost.
+However, this can result in message duplication.

+At least once semantics prioritize data integrity and guarantees that no message will be lost but allows for duplicates.

+###### Exactly Once (Guaranteed Processing):

+This semantics provides strong guarantees that each message will be processed once and only once, without loss or duplication.
+Achieving exactly once semantics requires coordination between the producer and the consumer using mechanisms like idempotent producers and transactions.

+With exactly once semantics, even if the consumer crashes and restarts, it will not reprocess the same message, and no messages will be lost or duplicated.

 ##### Question 2
 We have introduced a bug in our program, and we would like to replay some data.
 Can we use Conduktor to help our consumer group?
 Should we create a new consumer group ?
 * [ ][Help](https://kafka.apache.org/documentation.html#basic_ops_consumer_group)

+###### Option 1: Restart Existing Consumer Group:

+If you want to replay data in the same consumer group, you can manually seek the consumer to the desired offset using Conduktor or Kafka consumer APIs.
+This allows you to continue using the same consumer group.

+###### Option 2: Create a New Consumer Group:

+If you want to isolate the replayed data from the existing consumer group and avoid affecting its processing, you can create a new consumer group.
+This allows you to replay data independently without interfering with the existing group.

 #### Schema Registry - to have more control on our messages
 ##### Intro